 Education & Experience:

 I received a BHS in Health Science and MPH in Epidemiology from the University of Florida.
 At the University of South Florida, I received my PhD in Public Health and two graduate certificates in Biostatistics and Maternal and Child Health Epidemiology.
 Prior to joining UNT Health Science Center, I completed a two-year postdoctoral fellowship focused on women’s reproductive health at the University of South Florida.

 Teaching Areas & Public Health Interests:

-I currently teach the Introduction to Maternal and Child Health Epidemiology and in the past have taught Special Topics in Maternal and Child Health MPH Program, Additionally, I currently teach Maternal and Child Health Epidemiology and am a faculty mentor for Practice Experience for second year MPH students.
+I currently teach Maternal and Child Health Epidemiology and in the past have taught Special Topics in Maternal and Child Health MPH Program, Additionally, I currently teach Maternal and Child Health Epidemiology and am a faculty mentor for Practice Experience for second year MPH students.
 As an instructor, I integrate student engagement through applied learning activities in methods-based and topic-focused courses.
-I have received the Association of Teachers of Maternal and Child Health’s Innovative Teaching Award to develop a course component on health literacy and preventive guidelines.
-While at University of South Florida, I coordinated doctoral-level secondary data groups to mentor students in research question development, data analysis and interpretation, and dissemination products.
+I’ve received the Association of Teachers of Maternal and Child Health’s Innovative Teaching Award to develop a course component on health literacy and preventive guidelines.

 Professional Activities & Awards:

 I am a member of the American Public Health Association (APHA) and serve as a Co-Representative for the Women’s Caucus.
 I am also a member of the American Academy of Health Behavior (AAHB), and received the 2020 Judy K Black Early Career Research Award.
-I currently serve as the Chair of the Education and Mentoring Committee for the Association of Teachers of Maternal and Child Health (ATMCH).
+I currently serve on the Advisory Board for the Association of Teachers of Maternal and Child Health (ATMCH).
 I am also a member of the Community Health Subcommittee for the Texas Collaborative for Healthy Mothers and Babies, Infant Health Network of Tarrant County, Immunization Collaboration of Tarrant County, Tarrant County Birth Equity Collaborative, and Family Homelessness Committee in Tarrant County.